Frank Gatski: Later life and death

 After retiring from football, Gatski was a scout for the Boston Patriots for two years before becoming head football coach and athletic director at the West Virginia Industrial School for Boys, a correctional facility for young offenders in Pruntytown, West Virginia.
-Gatski was tough with the tough kids he had at Prunytown, having them jump off a 20-foot cliff at the start of the season to prove they were tough enough.
-After an escape attempt by some of his players early in his career, Gatski started keeping his team on the field at halftime - scrimmaging his players against each other until the other team returned for the second half.
-He worked there until the school shut down in 1982.
-He hunted and fished in retirement, and was often difficult to reach.
-He lived on a mountain in West Virginia and did not have a telephone for many years.

 Gatski was elected to the Pro Football Hall of Fame in 1985 as part of a class that included Joe Namath, Pete Rozelle, O. J. Simpson, and Roger Staubach.
 Gatski said he had not expected to make it into the hall.
 He had not played for 28 years when he was selected by an old-timers committee.
 Two decades later, Marshall University retired Gatski's number 72 during a homecoming game against the University of Alabama at Birmingham.
 Gatski was the first and remains the only Marshall football player to be so honored.

 Gatski died on November 22, 2005, at a nursing home in Morgantown, West Virginia and was buried at the West Virginia National Cemetery in Grafton.
 He was married and had seven children.
 The following year, the East End Bridge in Huntington, West Virginia was renamed the Frank Gatski Memorial Bridge during halftime of a Marshall-UTEP football game.